Alan Ramsay: Second World War

 By the outbreak of the Second World War, Ramsay was an acting colonel commanding the 4th Divisional Artillery.
 On 13 October, he joined the newly formed Second Australian Imperial Force (AIF), and was placed in command of the 2/2nd Field Regiment.
 This involved a step down in responsibility but by October of the following year, he was a brigadier.
 When the division embarked to the Middle East, he was in charge of the artillery of the 9th Division.
 He saw action during the siege of Tobruk and, as a result of his conduct there, he was made a Commander of the Order of the British Empire.
 He also planned the artillery barrage that supported the 9th Division's actions on 30 October during the Second Battle of El Alamein.
 This required the co-ordination of 360 guns across fifteen regiments, and the outstanding success of his plan caught the attention of the artillery commander of the Eighth Army.
 He was awarded the Distinguished Service Order in 1943 as well as being mentioned in despatches.
 He was well thought of by the commander of the 9th Division, Lieutenant General Leslie Morshead, who nominated Ramsay as his successor in the event he was wounded.

 Ramsay returned to Australia in February 1943 and in June was placed in command of the artillery of II Corps, which had been originally formed in 1942 for the defence of Australia and was now intended for operations in the South West Pacific Area.
 In January 1944, he was made a temporary major general and appointed commander of the 5th Division, which was then serving in the New Guinea campaign.
 He went to command the division during the New Britain campaign, an operation intended to tie down Japanese troops then largely based at Rabaul.
 He briefly left the division to take over the 11th Division, then on Bougainville, from Major General Allan Boase in April 1945, before returning to the 5th Division in July.
 He was mentioned in despatches twice during his time in command of the 5th Division, as well as being made a Companion of the Order of the Bath.
 He ended his term with the AIF upon the disbandment of II Corps on 26 September 1945, and was placed in the Reserve of Officers.

 Later life

-Returning to civilian life, Ramsay was appointed principal of Melbourne High School in 1946 and remaining in the position until May 1948, at which time he was made Director of Education for Victoria.
+Returning to civilian life, Ramsay was appointed principal of Melbourne High School in 1946 and remained in the position until May 1948, at which time he was made Director of Education for Victoria.
 Charged with re-organising the education system after years of funding neglect due to the war, Ramsay introduced a number of programmes directed towards teacher recruitment and training as well as improving the infrastructure of state schools.
 He retired in 1960 and was knighted the following year.
 Alan Hollick Ramsay died on 19 September 1973 in Armadale, Victoria.